McHallice/SciFiUI/README.md

 Student Number: C16486904

-Fork this repository and use it a starter project for your assignment

 # Description of the assignment
 Suppose to be a view from a cockpit in a spaceship where you could shoot and move your crosshair